 - A. Product Data: For each type of product.
-Include preparation requirements and application instructions. - B. Samples for Initial Selection: For each type of topcoat product. - C. Product List: Cross-reference to paint system and locations of application areas.
-Use same designations indicated on Drawings and in schedules.
-Include color designations. - D. Furnish extra materials that match products installed and that are packaged with protective covering for storage and identified with labels describing contents.
+Include preparation requirements and application instructions. - B. Samples for Verification: For each type of paint system and in each color and gloss of topcoat.

 - A. Store materials not in use in tightly covered containers in well-ventilated areas with ambient temperatures continuously maintained at not less than 45 deg F. - 1.
 Maintain containers in clean condition, free of foreign materials and residue. - 2.
 Remove rags and waste from storage areas daily.